aslamdoctor/docker-wordpress/README.md

 - Clone the repo `git@github.com:aslamdoctor/docker-wordpress.git`
 - Update `.env` file for project credentials
 - Run `docker compose up -d`
-- Deleted files in your `wordpress` directory and replace with your project if required.
+- Delete files in your `wordpress` directory and replace with your project if required.
 Do not replace `wp-config.php` file.
 - Add entry to `hosts` file

 ```